Fast sync Bitcoin for BTCPay Server

 If you are a bitcoin developer or public figure, feel free to add your signature.
 For this, you need:

 - A keybase account (opens new window) linked to your social media accounts.

-- Follow the steps described in the Don't trust, verify! section each snapshots you want to sign.
+- Follow the steps described in the Don't trust, verify! section for each snapshot you want to sign.

 - Run the following command line

-# Assuming your are inside the FastSync directory keybase pgp sign -i YOU.utxo-sets -c -t -o sigs/YOU.utxo-sets.asc rm YOU.utxo-sets git add sigs/YOU.utxo-sets.asc git commit -m "Add YOU utxo-set signature" --all
+# Assuming you are inside the FastSync directory keybase PGP sign -i YOU.utxo-sets -c -t -o sigs/YOU.utxo-sets.asc rm YOU.utxo-sets git add sigs/YOU.utxo-sets.asc git commit -m "Add YOU utxo-set signature" --all

 And make a pull request to